Last Updated on November 17, 2022 by Lori Geurin

 If you start feeling faint or dizzy, it’s probably time to break your fast.

 When you intermittent fast, you may lose electrolytes through your urine.
-To replenish them, make sure to drink plenty of fluids and add a little Himalayan pink salt to your water.
+To replenish them, drink plenty of fluids and add a little Himalayan pink salt to your water.
 Otherwise known as sole water (pronounced so-lay), this water contains 84 trace minerals, including sodium, potassium, and magnesium.
 Sole water is a wellness trend (that has not been scientifically proven) however, many intermittent fasters find it helps with cramping, headaches, and other intermittent fasting side effects.

 Do a trial run.